Insurance Life Insurance

 Consider creating a binder or box with all the files someone would need in case of your death to help them navigate the execution of your wishes.

-Remember to include your will and a living will, power of attorney, trust, financial documents, property deeds, and any other items you may want your beneficiaries to be aware of.
+Remember to include your will and a living will, power of attorney, trust, financial documents, property deeds, and any other items you may want your beneficiaries to know.
 You may also want to provide a list of your computer passwords.

 You haven’t discussed your plan with others